bootstrapworld/curriculum/lessons/inequalities2-compound/langs/en-us/slides.md

 _Note: Some pairs of inequalities do not intersect at all and therefore have *no solutions*._

-@image{images/intersection-no-solution1.png,"A compound inequality displayed on a number line, showing no intersection and therefore no solutions"}
+@image{images/intersection-no-solution1.png,"A compound inequality displayed on a number line, showing no intersection and therefore no solutions"}{style="width:550pt"}

 ---
-{layout="InvestigateC"}
+{layout="Investigate"}
 # Solutions and Non-Solutions of Compound Inequalities {style="font-size:22pt"}

 `or-union` takes in two functions and a list of numbers and produces a graph with the points and the shaded @vocab{union} of values that make either or both of the inequalities true.